 ACCOUNTING PERIOD ACCOUNTING POLICIES ACCRUALS The period of time covered by the accounts, normally a period of twelve months commencing on 1 April.
 The end of the accounting period is the Balance Sheet date.
 These are a set of rules and codes of practice used when preparing the Accounts.
 Sums included in the final accounts to recognise revenue and capital income and expenditure earned or incurred in the financial year, but for which actual payment had not been received or made as at 31 March. АСТ AUDIT OF ACCOUNTS BALANCE SHEET The Police Reform and Social Responsibilities Act 2011.
 An independent examination of the Authority's financial affairs A statement of the recorded assets, liabilities and other balances at the end of the accounting period.
-BUDGET CIPFA CODE The forecast of net revenue and capital expenditure over the accounting period.
+BUDGET CIPFA CODE CIPFA CODE The forecast of net revenue and capital expenditure over the accounting period.
 The Chartered Institute of Public Finance and Accountancy.
-The CIPFA Code of Practice on Local Authority Accounting governs the content of these accounts COMPREHENSIVE INCOME AND EXPENDITURE STATEMENT (CIES) CONSISTENCY CREDITOR The account of the Authority that reports the net cost for the year of the functions for which it is responsible and demonstrates how that cost has been financed from The concept that the accounting treatment of like items within an accounting period and from one period to the next are the same.
-Amount owed by the Authority for work done, goods received or services rendered within the accounting period, but for which payment has not been made by the end of
+The CIPFA Code of Practice on Local Authority Accounting governs the content of these accounts The forecast of net revenue and capital The Chartered Institute of Public Finance and The CIPFA Code of Practice on Local Authority Accounting governs the content of